Hervar77/infinity-doc/mkdocs/api/infinity.zip.md

 Parameters:

 - fileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to zip-archive
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to zip-archive.

 - mode: [`infinity.zip.file.mode`](#infinity.zip.file.mode_enum)
-  >specifies the type of access to the zip-archive according to [infinity.zip.file.mode](#infinity.zip.file.mode_enum).
-For archive creation the `write`-access is required
+  >Specifies the type of access to the zip-archive according to [infinity.zip.file.mode](#infinity.zip.file.mode_enum).
+For archive creation the `write`-access is required.

 Example: